 Depending on a node's Node Category, the local GCC Provider must determine the proper course of action to take after receiving the GCC-Conference-Announce-Presence request from the Control GCCSAP and a GCC-Application-Enroll request from all Application Protocol Entities.
 Since only Conventional nodes are allowed to create application sessions, GCC providers at Counted and Anonymous nodes must hold back any RosterUpdateIndication information associated with non-existing APE sessions until a RosterUpdateIndication PDU is received from a node above.
 The above node notifies that the session being enrolled with actually exists.
-The local GCC Providers at Counted and Anonymous nodes can also use the Application Protocol Keys received in the initial enrollments to determine local interest in incoming RosterUpdateIndications.
-For instance, any time a local GCC Provider or its Parent node, it must decide which APEs are interested in the occurrence.
+The local GCC Providers at Counted and Anonymous nodes can also use the Application Protocol Keys received in the initial enrolments to determine local interest in incoming RosterUpdateIndications.
+For instance, any time a local GCC Provider is informed of a new session through a RosterUpdateIndication received from either the Top Provider or its Parent node, it must decide which APEs are interested in the occurrence.
 The local provider uses the Application Protocol Key associated with the new session to decide which APEs to send a Roster Update Indication to.
 Detailed procedures are described below for each Node Category.